-Additionally, you will educate mothers in your community on the importance of nutrition and dietary diversity by promoting production and consumption of vitamin rich foods.
-You will work together with EPA staff create a demonstration garden at the Extension Planning Area office to teach mothers how to grow and consume nutritious foods at their own homes.
-You will also work with them to grow trees at their homesteads that can provide nutritious fruits or firewood fuel for cooking and help them to use less firewood by working with them to construct fuel-efficient cook stoves with locally-found materials.
+Additionally, you will educate mothers in your community on the importance of nutrition and dietary diversity by promoting production and consumption of nutrient rich foods.
+You will create a demonstration garden to teach mothers how to grow and consume nutritious foods at their own homes.
+You will also work with them to grow trees at their homesteads that can provide nutritious fruits and serve as fuelwood and timber.
+Also, you will encourage the use of less firewood by working with women to construct and maintain fuel-efficient cook stoves with locally-found materials.

 • Bachelor of Arts/Bachelor of Science degree in any field

 • 5 years' professional work experience